DoHunKim1215/FLPCP-For-Inner-Product/README.md

 This repository is the C++ implementation of the improved version of original FLPCP for inner product circuit.
 Fully linear PCP (FLPCP) is zero-knowledge proof scheme which can be efficiently applied on distributed or secret-shared data by leveraging short linear proofs. ([Dan Boneh et al. 2019](#Reference))

-This project is developed on Visual Studio CMake project and Windows 11 environment.
+This project has been developed on Visual Studio CMake project and Windows 11 environment.

 ## Project Structure